-I’m creating am eBook about Tony Pritchett.
-It’s a work in progress, which will eventually contain:
+I’m creating an eBook about Tony Pritchett.
+It will contain…

 > A mix of animation, live-action, text, photographic and printed materials by Tony.